Cindy Walker: Honors, awards and tributes

 In 1970, Walker became a charter member of the Nashville Songwriters Hall of Fame.
 In 1981, Mickey Gilley's version of "You Don't Know Me" was a hit in the country charts.
 A year later, Walker had her last major hit with Ricky Skaggs’ reworking of "I Don't Care".

-An estimated 500 of Walker’s songs have been recorded and her songs made the top-40 charts (country or pop) more than 400 times.
-In September 1997, Walker was inducted into the Country Music Hall of Fame (together another songwriter, Harlan Howard).
+An estimated 500 of Walker's songs have been recorded and her songs made the top-40 charts (country or pop) more than 400 times.
+In September 1997, Walker was inducted into the Country Music Hall of Fame (together with another songwriter, Harlan Howard).
 During her acceptance speech, Walker recited some verse she had written for the occasion:In the 1980s, my mother bought me a dress for a BMI affair and she said “when they put you in the Hall of Fame, that's the dress I want you to wear.”
 And I said, “Oh Mama, the Hall of Fame?
 Why that will never be.”
 And the years went by, but my mother's words remained in my memory.
 And I know tonight she'd be happy, though she's gone now to her rest.
 But I think of all that she did for me, and tonight I'm wearing this dress.

 Her speech was followed by a standing ovation, and Walker left the stage in tears after softly blowing a kiss.
 During the proceedings, renowned songwriter (and fellow Hall of Fame inductee) Harlan Howard described Walker as "the greatest living songwriter of country music".

 In 1998, Walker was inducted into the Texas Country Music Hall of Fame.
 In 2002, the Country Music Television network honored the 40 Greatest Women in Country Music.
 The women were selected for their contribution to the genre by a survey of hundreds of American artists and music historians, and Walker was ranked number 32.

 In March 2006, Willie Nelson released You Don't Know Me: The Songs of Cindy Walker, an album featuring 13 of Walker's well-known songs.